simdjson/simdjson/tape.md

 Integer values are represented as two 64-bit tape elements:
 - The 64-bit value `('l' << 56)` followed by the 64-bit integer value litterally.
 Integer values are assumed to be signed 64-bit values, using two's complement notation.
+- The 64-bit value `('u' << 56)` followed by the 64-bit integer value litterally.
+Integer values are assumed to be unsigned 64-bit values.

 Float values are represented as two 64-bit tape elements:
 - The 64-bit value `('d' << 56)` followed by the 64-bit double value litterally in standard IEEE 754 notation.